Recovering from Prescription Drug Addiction

 - Donna J., Charleston, SC

 I help people who are critically ill, with life-threatening diseases.
 It is very rewarding although I cry quite often.
-All of my patients pass away, usually within months of helping them.
+All of my clients pass away, usually within months of helping them.

 I am always told that when I am old, sitting in my rocking chair, I can look back and say I have done something to help others.
 You will be able to sit back in your rocking chairs and say you have helped people also.
 Whereas my clients are passing away, yours are starting to live.”